 EEI provided pipeline inspection services for the first time on a pipeline expansion project in North Carolina in 2001.
 The company’s field services continued to expand to encompass natural gas cathodic protection and pressure control work (regulation).
 In 2011, EEI began providing electric distribution inspection and storm response services.
 Today, all of these services have been consolidated under the Field and Technical Services department.
-In August 2014, EEI opened its Southern California Operations Office in Redlands, California to support our increasing demand for supporting our major clients in Los Angeles and San Diego.
+In August 2014, EEI opened its Southern California Operations Office, currently located in San Bernardino, California, to support our increasing demand for supporting our major clients in Los Angeles and San Diego.

 EEI has developed a very extensive network of clients and industry liaisons.
 While EEI’s domestic consulting work expanded to the east coast, EEI worked with major clients such as the Baltimore Gas and Electric Company and other industry organizations, such as the Gas Research Institute (today GTI).
 In the early 2000’s, international consulting services were expanded initially to Japan to address research and investigative efforts for various major Japanese natural gas and electric power companies.
 Subsequently, EEI has worked in other Asian and Mid-Eastern countries, such as mainland China, Israel, Taiwan, Turkmenistan, Bangladesh, to provide energy training and education on a variety of topics.